TEACHING EVALUATION FAQ

 Course evaluations are optional when the course enrollment is less than 5.
 Courses are also classified as optional at the discretion of the Office of Academic Affairs.

-- If I did not submit all of my required (Ready) teaching evaluations, when can I see my grades?
+- If I did not submit all of my required (Ready or Pilot) teaching evaluations, when can I see my grades?